population-research/uganda-covid/response/wber_response.md

 multiple hypothesis testing corrections, since there are many outcome variables being considered.
 Alternatively, the authors should provide a qualitative explanation of why this is not needed.

+    **Response:** We now only use the three standard food insecurity levels, multiple comparison correction is less of a concern than when we had 10 different food insecurity measures.

+    [There clearly is still an issue with the response part of the analysis]

 # Referee 2 Comments